Rural Bus Service & Pick Up

 It should be noted if the ECS (Kindergarten) program is a half-day program, there is no busing available for noon hour, at the end of the morning program or at the beginning of the afternoon program.

-In Leduc we operate a transfer station on the west side of École Leduc Junior High School both morning and afternoon.
-In Beaumont the bus transfer site is on the school property at École Secondaire Beaumont Composite High School.
-Both sites are fully supervised and all students are transferred prior to buses departing the site.
+In Leduc we operate a transfer station on the west side of École Leduc Junior High School both morning and afternoon, the site is fully supervised and all students are transferred prior to buses departing the site.

-The transfer points have been established in these areas, as there are too many buses bringing students into those municipalities to attend a number of schools.
+The transfer point has been established in these areas.
 It would not be practical to have all the buses going to all of the schools as this would add a considerable amount of time to the routes and in addition, most schools do not have enough space to accommodate all of the buses.